rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 There are 3 kinds of providers:

-1. Official providers: These are owned and maintained by Hashicorp.
+1. **Official providers**: These are owned and maintained by Hashicorp.
-2. Partner providers: These are owned and maintained by 3rd Party techonology comapany that has gone through a partner provided process from Hashicorp.
+2. **Partner providers**: These are owned and maintained by 3rd Party techonology comapany that has gone through a partner provided process from Hashicorp.
+Some examples are heroku, digital ocean, etc.

-3.
+3. **Community providers**: These are published and maintained by individual contributors.

+These plugin version are shown when you run `terraform init` command.
+It is a safe command to run as many times as required without affecting the infrastructure.

+> The plugin is installed in a hidden directory called `.terraform` folder
+> within the working diretory.